jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Sarah Stoneheart.md

 After dinner at Barrowmoor Manor, she tells Varrick that if he came home and became a father it would make things easier for her.
 Varrick later tells her that he has more to do to make sure the world is safe for Natasha before settling down.

 ### Current Activities
-Appears to be disgruntled and stressed out with how [[Dunsparrow Beaumont]] is running [[New Calim]], saying that Dunspero is running the city into the ground.
+Appears to be disgruntled and stressed out with how [[Dunsparrow Beaumont]] is running [[New Calim]], saying that Dunsparrow is running the city into the ground.

 ### Personality Traits
 Imposing, blunt, and straight to the point.
 Can be fiery with her responses, both verbal and physical.